Everything You Need to Know About Propane Generators

 Propane vs. Diesel Generator

 Other than propane, diesel generators are also very popular.
 However, they aren't the most suitable generators.
-They do provide power greater than propane generators, but the cons outweigh the benefits.
-Diesel generators usually produce a high noise level during their runtime, whereas propane generators are almost silent.
+They do provide power greater than propane generators, but the cons outweigh the benefits Diesel generators usually produce a high noise level during their runtime, whereas propane generators are almost silent.
 Maintaining a diesel tank is expensive and troublesome too.
 This is why even the most affordable model of diesel generators cost higher than propane counterparts.
 A diesel generator can cost you anywhere from $3,000 to $15,000 a year.
 On the other hand, a propane one will cost from $500 to $6,000 even if used extensively.
 The difference in price is too huge to justify the more power offered by diesel generators.
 In fact, a propane tank can provide enough power for most households.
 In case of a power outage, a diesel generator has to be powered up with an electric start, something that isn't required of a propane generator.
 So, a diesel generator is loud, expensive, and must be powered by an electric start.
 In comparison, propane generators offer much better features, and that too at a great price.

 How Much Does a Propane Generator Cost?